cdsap/BuildExperimentResults/README.md

 * Variant A: G1
 * Variant B: Parallel

-For a fair comparison, both variants should be executed under the same conditions—on the same machine, in the same environment, and with the same requested task.
+For a fair comparison, both variants should be executed under the same conditions in the same environment, and with the same requested task.
 If your variants include builds with different tasks, you can specify the task explicitly using the --requested-task parameter.
 Example:
 ```kotlin